 These items are less liquid than gold bullion coins or bars.
 Salespeople and other marketers can charge higher commissions for these products.

-What happens if you try to buy these unauthorized numismatic or collectible coins in your gold IRA?
+What happens if you try to put these unauthorized numismatic or collectible coins in your gold IRA?

 IRS law says that your entire tax-deferred gold IRA may be disallowed.
 You may be required to take taxable distributions on the entire plan!
 Because the tax-deferred effect is one of the most attractive benefits of IRA investing, you may incur significant penalties and income tax liabilities.